josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 `perl comphet.pl TREE0008 INFL NULL.out > pvals.out`

 INFL is the inflation parameter and NULL.out is the null distribution of comp-het indices (produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)

+### comphet_index_scatter.R
+produces a scatter plot showing the relationship between the length of internode branches for each tree and comp-het index values for each inflation parameter tested using comphet_index.csv

+### comphet_index.csv
+file containing com-het index values for each dataset simulated